FeelsDEX/feels/docs/203_pool_clmm.md

 - **Purpose**: Executes a trade, swapping one token for another.
 - **Process**:
   1. Determines swap direction (`ZeroForOne` or `OneForZero`).
-  2. Transfers the input tokens from the user to the appropriate market vault.
+  2. Transfers the input tokens from the user to the appropriate pool vault.
   3. Iterates through initialized ticks in the direction of the swap:
      a.
 Within each tick segment (the space between two initialized ticks), the swap behaves like a constant product AMM, using the active `liquidity` for that segment.
      b.
 The amount of input token is consumed, and the corresponding output token is calculated.